thackerybrown/SST/README.md

 ....

  At the end of the block, the reminder for the next block will appear (if more than 1 block total); follow same instructions above.

+### Troubleshooting

+If an error occurs while the script is being run, exit out of the script (ctrl+c, sca, enter), and check the `logfile.txt` in the `SST/data/` directory.
+Errors print to the log file, so relevant information (e.g., line of code with error) should appear there.